3 Chapter 3: Maintaining and Growing Your Book of Business / Professional Practice

 Your website should appear as a living brochure so clients can learn what you are about.
 You should post client testimonials on your site.
 You can make posts on topics like financial literacy and fraud prevention and include a page addressing any market news updates.

 Your social media platform should remain professional and not include any personal posts.
 One way you can maximize your social media presence is to post daily on the the popular social media platforms.
 Consider paying for the business options.
 While it comes at a cost, these options allow for your posts to be seen by more people.
 Use visuals in your posts, if you are reposting a meme, check that your grammar and spelling are correct.
 Engage where possible and use hashtags to help increase your presence.
-Note Credentialling bodies can have guidelines on social media presence, this will be covered in greater detail in the next chapter.
-Note is important to refer to credentialling bodies to determine what use of Social Media is acceptable, this will be discussed further in future chapters.
+Note Credentialling bodies may have guidelines on social media presence, this will be covered in greater detail in the next chapter.

 Expanding on your connection within the community, seek out opportunities where you can speak on financial planning topics.
 Retirement facilities are excellent places to connect with seniors who may be looking for a new advisor.
 Fraud prevention, especially when related to new technologies, is often a concern for seniors wanting to protect their assets.
 You can host information events where you can speak on any number of financial literacy topics, offering beverages and snacks is a great way to bring in potential clients.
 Connecting with non-profit organizations that support newcomers to Canada is another great way to increase your connection to the community.